 If the notification is triggered by the SMF derived CN assisted RAN parameters tuning, the notification payload shall contain the resourceStatus IE with the value "UNCHANGED" and the Cause IE with the value "CN_ASSISTED_RAN_PARAMETER_TUNING".

 If the notification is triggered by SMF Context Transfer procedure, the notification payload shall contain the Cause IE with the value "ISMF_ CONTEXT_TRANSFER" or "SMF_ CONTEXT_TRANSFER".

+If the notification is triggered by the report of the DDN failure, the notification payload shall contain the resourceStatus IE with the value "UNCHANGED" and the Cause IE with the value "DDN_FAILURE_STATUS".